dkhmelenko/dkhmelenko.github.io/index.md

 Curious about new technologies, design patterns, software architecture.
 Thinking functional.

-Interested in solutions for Internet of Things, mobile future and microcontrollers.
+Interested in solutions for Internet of Things, machine learning and microcontrollers.

 Believe in open source.